saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 ## Init timeout

 The global `DROVER_INIT_TIMEOUT_SECONDS` (default 20 seconds) must be long enough to cover all initializer work.
-Twenty seconds is tight for anything but tiny repos on fast links.
-Operators using `auto-git` should raise this to at least 60–120 seconds.
+The Drover default of twenty seconds is tight for anything but tiny repos on fast links.
+Operators using `auto-git` should raise this to avoid timeouts.

 ## Init metadata storage

-Instead of adding per-plugin columns to `containers`, add a single JSON column:
+Instead of adding per-plugin columns to `containers`, we add a single JSON column and text column:

 ```
 init_metadata JSONB  -- map of plugin_id -> data dict